telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 print(c1())         -- 2
 ```

-By the time the anonymous funnction is called, `i` appears to have gone out of
+By the time the anonymous function is called, `i` has gone out of scope.
-scope.
 However, the anonymous function is a closure.
-As Ierusalimschy
+As Ierusalimschy explains, “a
-explains, “a closure is a function plus all it needs to access non-local
+closure is a function plus all it needs to access non-local variables
-variables correctly” (48).
-Every time that you call `newCounter`, you get
+correctly” (48).
+Every time that you call `newCounter`, you get a new value
-a new value of `i`.
-The anonymous function then keeps track of the value of
+of `i`.
+The anonymous function then keeps track of the value of *its* `i`
-*its* `i` throughout its lifetime.
+throughout its lifetime.

 Because you can store variables easily in Lua, you can redefine functions
 based on their current implementation.
 For example, we can use `math.sin` to